soleil-ica/Lima-camera-adsc/doc/index.rst

 ```````````
 ADSC : Area Detector System Corporation

-The Lima module as been tested only with this the 315r model:
+The Lima module has been tested only with this the 315r model:

 Module configuration
 ````````````````````